 It’s simple and easy to enroll at SAU.
 You’ll find our enrollment process clear and you’ll get quick results from your face-to-face instruction.
 Be sure to review the general admission requirements for adult and professional programs.
 We’ll guide you through three easy steps:

 - The Application Process

-Submit the application: Apply in one of two ways: online or paper.
-You can download and print off the application and mail it to the address on the form.
-Or you can apply online for free.
-Click the link and follow the instructions.
-To assist you, we’ve also provided an application checklist for you to get specific information prior to filling out the application: apply online, and
+You can apply online for free.
+Click the link and follow the instructions in the application.
+To assist you, we’ve also provided an application checklist for you to get specific information prior to filling out the application: